Achnacriche Bed and Breakfast

 Achnacriche means ‘place of the boundary field’.
 Situated just on the Drimnin Estate and within the tiny community of Drimnin, it was once a drovers’ inn on the route from Loch Sunart and Doirlinn.
 In those days it had just four rooms, with only a tiny room at the back for travellers.
 The house was significantly extended in 1849 when four further rooms were added at the front to enable the widowed Lady Gordon to use it as a temporary home after a fire destroyed much of Drimnin House .
 The house while still retaining it historic feel has been lovingly renovated and now has spacious facilities for guests.

 A little about your hosts (Janine and Keith Drew)

-We made the move from Devon in 2016 and are now enjoying all the west coast of Scotland has to offer.
-We have completely renovated the house and are now looking forward to sharing this beautiful home with others who prefer to be off the beaten track, love the coast or wildlife, or have an affinity for outstanding single malt whisky.
-We will be delighted to help you find the best walks, advise on where to see wildlife, arrange a trip to Tobermory on Mull, or just tell you about the most secluded spots on the coastline in which to relax and soak up the scenery – whatever will make your visit truly memorable.
+Keith and Janine made the move from Devon in 2016 and are now enjoying all the west coast of Scotland has to offer.
+The house has been completely renovated and Keith and Janine are now delighted to share their beautiful home with others who prefer to be off the beaten track, love the coast or wildlife, or have an affinity for outstanding single malt whisky.
+They will be delighted to help you find the best walks, advise on where to see wildlife, arrange a trip to Tobermory on Mull, or just tell you about the most secluded spots on the coastline in which to relax and soak up the scenery – whatever will make your visit truly memorable.